Zelensky says Trump doesn’t understand Putin because he has never fought him | KRDO

 By Ivana Kottasová and Kaitlan Collins, CNN

-Speaking to CNN’s Kaitlan Collins in Kyiv, Zelensky said he “can’t understand how Donald Trump can be on the side of (Russian President Vladimir) Putin.”
+Speaking to CNN’s Kaitlan Collins in Kyiv as the war reaches a pivotal moment, Zelensky said he “can’t understand how Donald Trump can be on the side of (Russian President Vladimir) Putin.”

 “It’s unbelievable,” he added.